 The Los Angeles County Office of Education's Retiree Health Benefit OPEB Trust (the Trust) is an irrevocable governmental trust pursuant to Section 115 of the IRC for the purpose of funding certain postemployment benefits other than pensions.
-The Trust is administered by the Office of Education's Governing Board as directed by the investment alternative choice selected by the Office of Education.
+The Trust is administered by the Office of Education's governing board as directed by the investment alternative choice selected by the Office of Education.
 The Office of Education retains the responsibility to oversee the management of the Trust, including the requirement that investments and assets held within the Trust continually adhere to the requirements of the California Government Code Section 53600.5 which specifies that the trustee's primary role is to preserve capital, to maintain investment liquidity, and to protect investment yield.
 As such, the County Office of Education acts as the fiduciary of the Trust.
-Financial statements for the Trust and CalPERS's annual audited financial report are publicly available reports that can be obtained on the CalPERS website under Forms and Publications.
+The financial activity of the Trust has been discretely presented.